Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

 This listener is implemented as an anonymous inner class.
 With OnClickListener's sole interface method being onClick(View), we must implement this method.

-(If your knowledge of anonymous inner classes, listeners, or interfaces is rusty, you may want to review some Java before continuing or at least keep a reference nearby.)

 ### Toasting